Glossary

 NMEA The data stream coming out of a bare GPS receiver.
 Comprises of latitude, longitude, altitude, time of day, and lots of other stuff.
 Not much use by itself; typically is used by software to locate the aircraft on a moving map image.

 PPL Private Pilot License.
 The lowest form of pilot licence.
-Internationally valid if country of issue matches the country of aircraft registration; occassionally one gets a bit more.
+Internationally valid if country of issue matches the country of aircraft registration; occasionally one gets a bit more.
 The pilot must fly VFR unless holding an instrument rating of some sort.

 QNH The current barometric pressure in millibars which one sets in the adjustment window of an altimeter to make it read the height above mean sea level.
 An altimeter simply measures air (barometric) pressure.
 Air pressure varies by a few % either side of 1000 millibars (mb) according to the prevailing weather, and since each millibar is worth about 30 feet in elevation, the altimeter has to be set to the current barometric pressure to read the correct altitude (altitude is defined as the height above mean sea level, MSL).
 One can then ensure one is flying well above terrain, because the terrain elevations on the charts are always referred to MSL.
 The problem is that obtaining the QNH can be problematic or impossible (mid Atlantic?) and it varies anyway so above a few thousand feet one sets the altimeter to 1013 mb and then one calls it a "flight level".
 See Flight Level.